Succession season 1: Development

 Showrunner Jesse Armstrong initially conceived the series as a feature film about the Murdoch family, but the script never went into production.
 Armstrong eventually expanded the scope of the story to include the larger landscape of Wall Street, which he felt better suited a television format.
 Armstrong wrote a new script centered on original characters loosely inspired by various powerful media families such as the Murdochs, the Redstones, the Maxwells, and the Sulzbergers.
 On June 6, 2016, it was announced that HBO had given the production a pilot order.
 The episode was written by Armstrong and directed by Adam McKay.
 Executive producers for the pilot include Armstrong, McKay, Will Ferrell, Frank Rich, and Kevin Messick.
 On May 16, 2017, it was announced that HBO had given the production a series order for a first season consisting of ten episodes.
 The previously announced creative team continued their involvement as the series entered into production.
 (Note: Attributed to multiple sources:)

 Casting

 Brian Cox portrays Logan Roy, who was inspired by Rupert Murdoch.

 On October 6, 2016, it was announced that Brian Cox, Jeremy Strong, Kieran Culkin, Sarah Snook, Nicholas Braun, and Matthew Macfadyen had been cast in lead roles in the series' pilot.
 On November 4, 2016, it was announced that Hiam Abbass, Alan Ruck, Rob Yang, Parker Sawyers, and Peter Friedman had also joined the main cast of the pilot.
 Sawyers only appears in the pilot.
 On January 24, 2018, it was reported that Ashley Zukerman had joined the series in a recurring role.

+In season one, Justine Lupe was cast in a recurring guest role as Willa Ferreyra, the much younger girlfiend of Connor Roy.
+Lupe said that her character Willa was originally supposed to only appear in 3 episodes before she parts ways with Connor Roy in "Austerlitz".
+The scheduled breakup in "Austerlitz" was removed following script rewrites for the episode and the character continued to appear in subsequent episodes and seasons.
+Juliana Canfield originally auditioned for the role of Willa Ferreyra but the role ended up going to Lupe.
+A week after auditioning for Willa, Canfield was called back by casting directors to audition for a role named Jay who is a political aide to Shiv when she became involved in Democratic Party politics with Gil Eavis.
+The actress received a call that the role of Jay was cancelled, but she was requested to play a new character named Jess who would be the assistant to Kendall.
+Canfield was cast as Jess Jordan in 2017 as she was graduating from the Yale School of Drama.